zoltan-baba/devcenter-sandbox/_articles/en/builds/Starting-builds-manually.md

     weight: 5

 ---
 Starting a build manually on Bitrise takes literally two clicks - if you leave everything on the default settings.
 If you do not wish to do that, or at least want to be sure what the default settings are, read on!
-We'll walk you through the process.
+We'll walk you through the processes.

 1. Log in to Bitrise and go to the [Dashboard](https://app.bitrise.io/dashboard).
 2. Select the app you wish to build.